ArpitYadav77/calculateinc/README.md

-# calculateinc
+# calculate in c
-this is my first github.
+this is my first github,